Side Effects of Vaping

 E-liquids used for vaping are no different.
 But hey, even the safest foods we eat can sometimes result in side effects!

 E-liquids contain three major components, including a VG/PG base, nicotine, and flavoring.
 These are either chemicals or substances derived through chemical processes.
 Therefore, it means that vaping will have certain side effects, which can range from temporarily dry mouth to serious health issues.
+If there is nicotine in the e-juice, then that also adds another dimension to some of the side effects.
+Particularly if the user had never smoked cigarettes or had any other exposure to nicotine.

 Vaping Side Effects & Research